-Applications will be reviewed by a grant review and selection committee for completeness, eligibility, and applicability to the grant category focus areas using the Community Tree Planting Grants Scoring Guide.
-These equally-weighted categories are: Environmental Justice Impact, Likelihood of Success, Co-Benefits Provided, Alignment with Planning Goals, & Project Metrics.
+Applications will be reviewed by a grant review and selection committee for completeness, eligibility, and applicability to the grant category focus areas using the Community Tree Planting Grants Scoring Rubric.
+These categories are: Project Metrics, Alignment with Planning Goals, Likelihood of Success, Co-Benefits Provided, & Equity Impact.